ilyassatlassi/Bookstore/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magician <a name="about-project"></a>
+# 📖 BookStore <a name="about-project"></a>

-Math Magician is project from Microverse module 3, it is a Webapp built using ReactJS.
+BookStore is project from Microverse module 3, it is a Webapp built using ReactJS.

 ## 🛠 Built With <a name="built-with"></a>
 HTML, CSS, NodeJS v18, ReactJS